-Your eyeglasses are a valuable investment, and it is important to take good care of them.
+Your glasses are a valuable investment, and it is important to take good care of them.
 Many people do not realize that improper eyeglasses care can quickly cause their glasses to be scratched and hazy or that certain things can cause the lenses to begin peeling.
 Not only are these results unattractive, they can also cause you to strain your eyes and can impair your vision.

 The first step to taking proper care of your eyeglasses is keeping them clean; it is important to clean your eyeglasses on a regular basis.
 Not only can dirty or smudged glasses impair your vision, but dirt and grime that is not removed can scratch your lenses over time.
 Many people let out a slow and steady breath onto the lens of their glasses and then rub them clean with a dry cloth, and this is an effective method if your glasses are not too dirty.
 However, make sure that you use a piece of high-quality linen or a nice cotton cloth for best results.